 A gas oven also relies on a controlled gas supply, ignition source, and burners like the cooktop.
 However, some key differences exist in how oven gas supply and ignition work.

-The oven delivers fuel through separate gas lines and valves from the cooktop.
-The burners are internal, located at the back or bottom of the oven cavity rather than open grates.
-Ignition is via either a pilot light or an electronic spark igniter.
+The oven gets its fuel through its own set of gas lines and valves, distinct from the cooktop.
+The burners are tucked inside, usually at the back or bottom of the oven, instead of open grates.
+They’re lit either by a pilot light or an electronic spark igniter.

 So, while gas ovens rely on the same principles of regulated gas flow and ignition as the cooktop burners, they use specially designed internal burners to evenly spread heat throughout the cavity rather than producing open grates flames.
 However, the core gas combustion functionality between the cooktop and oven remains unchanged.